natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ88B.md

 * Improved gun handling and reload rate to previous tanks
 * Commander override leaves the opportunity for a revenge shot on enemies
 * Vastly improved mobility to T-54/55 series
-* Composite applique armour for extra protection
+* Composite applique armour on UFP for extra protection
 * Accurate licensed L7 gun

 '''Cons:'''